 It’s then back up along Smiths Creek Trail to the start.
 Definitely a walk I’d do again, with some more time to see how far upstream it’s possible to go.

 0.0km Perimeter Trail at end of Booligal Road (Terrey Hills) 0.1km Junction with Smiths Creek Trail 2.8km Smiths Creek 3.3km Unnamed creek 5.8km End of Booligal Road

 This track is the easiest way to get to Smiths Creek; you can also do the longer Smiths Creek Loop which combines this track and Nerang Track.

-For more bushwalking suggestions, have a look at the Guide to Ku-ring-gai Chase, which lists all the official and informal routes in the park.
+For more bushwalks (as well as swimming spots and other activities) visit the Guide to Ku-ring-gai Chase National Park.
 Other bushwalks you can do from the Perimeter Trail are the Long Trail, Cowan Track, Wilkins Track and Mount Murray Anderson.